Friday May 20th & Saturday May 21st

-Each year the festival kicks off on Friday night with live enterainment and a dinner of authentic Louisiana Jambalaya at the Lion's Club or Gibsland Grill around 6pm.
+Each year the festival kicks off on Friday night with live enterainment and a dinner of authentic Louisiana Jambalaya at either the Lion's Club or Gibsland Grill around 6pm.
 Location will be updated as soon as confirmed.
 Cost: $10.00 at the door.
 Following dinner is the Lorraine Joyner Historical Meeting featuring guest speakers which may include family members, historians and authors.

 Saturday's festivites start off with a pancake breakfast at the Lion's Club between 8am - 10am.
 Cost: $5.00 per plate.
 The streets come to life with vendors, live entertainment, a parade and action packed reenactments.
 At 11:00 a look-alike contest will be held for Bonnie, Clyde and the officers who ambushed them.
 Prizes will be awarded to the winners.
 There is plenty of good food and refreshments along with two fantastic museums to visit.

 The festival winds down around 4:30pm when everyone drives out to the actual ambush site for an authentic reenactment of the fateful day when Bonnie & Clyde were gunned down by the law.

 This annual festival is not meant to glorify the life and crimes of Bonnie & Clyde nor to celebrate their tragic death.
 It is an annual get together of family members, historians and authors so they can share their interest in the history and the mystery.
 The town welcomes anyone who wishes to attend and learn the truth about the history of Bonnie & Clyde.

 Please do not contact me for vendor spaces or to be in reenactments.
 I am not on the festival committee or in the reenactment group.
 Interested vendors may contact John Cole at the Gibsland Bank and Trust phone (318) 843-6228 or write the festival committee at P. O. Box 652, Gibsland, La., 71028.